StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/search-for-cases/find-a-case.md

 # Find a Case

-This topic provides step-by-step instructions for using various methods to search for a [case](../about-cases.md) in TheHive.
+Search for [cases](../about-cases.md) in TheHive using different methods depending on your needs—from quick searches to advanced filtering.

 If you’re unsure which method to use, refer to the [Overview of Search Methods for Cases](overview-search-methods-case.md) topic.